nastya236/nastya.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Artificial Intelligence
+  - Contrastive learning
-  - Signal Processing
+  - Disentangled representation learning
-  - Natural Science
+  - Identifiability
-  - Self-Supervised Learning
+  - Explainability
-  - Natural Language Processing
+  - BCI

 # Education to show in About widget
 education: